 Parentified Child Symptoms

-A parentified teenager or younger child may exhibit the following symptoms:
+A parentified teenager may exhibit the following symptoms:

 - Anxiety, particularly regarding caring for others

 - Compulsively overworking in order to fulfill responsibilities at school and at home